pinobatch/numism/docs/nes_emu_testing.md

 When starting out, I'd like the emulators to be evenly spaced on the accuracy front.

-I've tested Mesen (Sour final), FCEUX 2.3.0 (New PPU), No$nes 1.2, and PocketNES 2013-07-01.
-Other emulators I'd like to test include NESticle, loopyNES, NESten, rew., RockNES, and puNES.
+I regularly test in Mesen (Sour final), FCEUX 2.3.0 (New PPU), No$nes 1.2, and PocketNES 2013-07-01.
+Occasionally I'll run something in loopyNES 11/21/99 and NESticle x.xx.
+Other emulators I'd like to test include NESten, rew., RockNES, and puNES.

 Unlike No$gmb, No$nes takes a ROM path on the command line.
 It must be an absolute path with backslashes.
 Save this as